CrocScore/CrocScore/README.md

 - 👋 Hi, I’m @CrocScore
-- 👀 I’m interested in learning both Roblox scripting and web design
+- 👀 I’m interested in learning Rust HTTP Networking and Rust Web development
-- 🌱 I’m currently learning Roblox Scripting
+- 🌱 I’m currently learning Rust

 <!---
 CrocScore/CrocScore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.